containerd/project/GOVERNANCE.md

 maintainer is willing to be a sponsor by opening the pull request.
 The candidate becomes a maintainer once the pull request is merged.

+## Security Advisors

+A security advisor is an advisory role in the project responsible for helping classify and advise on embargoed security disclosures.
+Security advisors are individuals trusted by maintainers and representing significant users of the project.

+Security advisors are part of the organization without write access, but with read access to security disclosures and advisories before becoming public.
+There is no expectation of advisors to become reviewers or participate in issue triage and code review.
+Security advisors help maintain the integrity of the security review process and encourage responsible disclosure.

+A reviewer may also be a security advisor, however, maintainers do not need this role as it is part of regular maintainer duties.
+The security advisor duties are not part of the duties of being a reviewer.

+Candidates should contact a maintainer and request sponsorship for becoming a security advisor.
+Once a maintainer is willing to sponsor a candidate, the maintainer will open up a pull request to the SECURITY_ADVISORS files adding the candidate.
+Since it is not expected that candidates are active in the project, there is no expectation that they are well known by a majority of maintainers.
+Approving the pull request requires a two LGTM threshold of maintainers.

+Security advisors may be removed by the same sponsoring maintainer with a two LGTM threshold or by any other maintainer with approval of 33% of current maintainers.

 ## Subprojects

 containerd subprojects are divided into two flavors currently: **core** and